V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 Develop a performant and robust (correctly and with liveness) network entity sync in V-Sekai.

-A client is a Godot Engine connection, it can interact with many entities.
+A client is a Godot Engine connection, it can view and change entities.

 There are 100'000 networked entities in a city and we go from position a to position b in a loop in a vehicle with one or more cabins.